NEW-TOP-4.2.jpg

 the world was starting to understand the benefits of 3D printing.

-OM was years ahead of the curve:
+Since the beginning, OM has stayed far ahead of the curve:

 Now, the world is rapidly accelerating the shift to “Industry 4.0".

-Photosynthesis™ process is an advanced technology that uses UV light projection, our zero-adhesion cure method, and specialized liquid resins to produce parts with superior mechanical properties, resolution, and surface finish.
 OM’s rotational 3D printing process allows engineers and designers to mass produce end-use parts faster, and enables geometries that simply cannot be created with traditional manufacturing techniques.

 THE FUTURE of 3D PRINTING, “POWERED BY OM”